EngineersNeedArt/SoftDorothy-CasadyGreeneProjects/README.md

 ### Glider PRO

 Writing **Glider PRO** was to return to the one game that I had done that had seen some popularity.
 Even as I was writing it though I had a growing sense that the window for the "indie" game writer was coming to a close.
-LucasArts, just to pick one, were coming into the computer game market with all their art talent and resources (and franchise) behaind them.
-The new CD ROM games like Myst with all the art and assets were raising the bar as to what players expected from a modern computer game.
+LucasArts, just to pick one, were coming into the computer game market with all their art talent and resources (and franchise) behind them.
+The new CD-ROM games like Myst with all the art and assets were raising the bar as to what players expected from a modern computer game.

 In one way, **Glider PRO** was a reaction to the **Glider** games up to that point.
 I started to feel a creeping kind of claustrophobia in the game — being holed up in a house as it were, looking for an open window.
 So **GliderPRO** would introduce (in addition to other things) the outdoors as a place to explore with your paper airplane.

+> The name, **Glider PRO**, was conceived as a kind of joke at the time — a kind of jab at the word "pro" being tacked on to a number of productivity applications in the 90's.

 The rooms remained 512 x 342 pixels in size but with larger, color displays having become the norm I decided to render as many as 9 rooms — "Hollywood Squares" style.
+I would also support 256 colors and not force users to play in 16-color mode.

+With no "escape room" in **Glider PRO** (esacping the house being the goal in the original **Glider 4.0**) I had to have a new goal.
+That became collecting all the stars in the "house".
+So stars became a new game object — joined by a number of other new objects.
+Switches in one room could toggle the state of objects in another room allowing for puzzle-like levels where a number of switches needed to be found and toggled in order to progress ot the next star.

+This time too, rather than a separate level-editor application, I integrated editing directly into **Glider PRO**.

+As I mentioned earlier, in order to justify **Glider PRO** I asked a few "house authors" that had done really stellar work creating houses with **Glider 4.0** to help me on the house that ultimately shipped with **Glider PRO** (cllaed *Slumberland*).
+I blocked out a large amount of "level real estate" and Sean, Steve and Ward each took their slice and got busy creating rooms, puzzles, etc. I would periodically update them with a new beta of **Glider PRO**, periodically integrate their house edits into the combined "master".

+When it finally started to come together, the kind folks at Casady & Greene began to also beta-test and try to navigate through "Slumberland".
+And true to the original concept, players would fly out of the first house, fly into a second, travel for a good deal through the sewers beneath the ground, travel across fields ...